Search for anything...

 • PREMIUM LUXURIOUS DESIGN FOR A COMFORTABLE FIT - With soft Nappa leather, lightweight aluminum build, and all-round improvements to ear cushion fit, our over-ear headphones ensure optimum comfort for differing head-shapes, even after extended use

-• SIMPLE SETUP - The iOS/Android compatible Bowers & Wilkins Music app allows you to adjust EQ settings, enable voice control, and switch between ANC modes.
-Use the multi-function button on the earcup to select from a range of different functions
+• SIMPLE SETUP - The iOS/Android phone compatible Bowers & Wilkins Music app for over ear headphones allows you to adjust EQ settings, enable voice control, and switch ANC modes.
+Use a multi-function button on the earcup to select functions

-• PERFECT FOR AN ON-THE-GO LIFESTYLE - With a 30-hr battery life from a 2-hr charge, plus quick charge support delivering 7 hrs of playback from a 15-minute charge, these Bluetooth headphones are ideal for commuting, working in an office, or traveling
+• PERFECT FOR AN ON-THE-GO LIFESTYLE - With 30-hr battery life from a 2-hr charge, plus quick charge support for 7 hrs of playback from a 15-minute charge, these wireless bluetooth headphones are ideal for commuting, working in an office, or traveling

 Description